 What is the best blade to use in the kitchen?
 There are two great options: ceramic knives vs steel.
 Ceramic blades have some amazing benefits as in fine slicing, but they also come with their own disadvantages.
 Steel blades can require more maintenance than ceramic ones do, but they are very strong and long-lasting.
 Which one should you choose?
 Let’s look at why one might be better than the other…

 Are ceramic knives better than steel?
 Ceramic knives are sharper and lighter than steel.
 Ceramic knives also stay sharper for longer.
 They provide light work of fine slicing and decorative cutting, but are not for heavy-duty use as they can break, in which case steel is a better choice.

-In terms of steel knives vs ceramic ones, are ceramic knives better?
-Ceramic knives are considered better than steel in properties of sharpness and feel in that they stay sharper for longer and are close to weightless as compared to steel knives.
-While superior in these ways, their hardening makes them susceptible to damage in strained use.
+While superior in a few ways, their hardening makes ceramic knives susceptible to damage with strained use.
 In this respect, steel knives outperform ceramic in heavy chopping, hacking, prying, and cleaving duties, and fair better from hard knocks.